Logarithmic Depth Decomposition of Approximate Multi-Controlled Single-Qubit Gates Without Ancilla Qubits: Logarithmic-Depth Implementations of Multi-Controlled Single Qubit Gates

 \section{Logarithmic-Depth Implementations of Multi-Controlled Single Qubit Gates}

-Building upon our $\log{n}$-depth decomposition of $n$-qubit Toffoli gates, we extend this approach to implement multi-controlled single-qubit operations.
-We present exact decompositions for arbitrary $W \in SU(2)$ gates, and approximate implementations for general $U \in U(2)$ operators.
+Building upon our logarithmic depth decomposition of $n$-qubit Toffoli gates, we extend this approach to implement multi-controlled single-qubit operations.
+We present exact decompositions for $W \in \mathrm{SU(2)}$ gates, and approximate implementations for general $U \in \mathrm{U(2)}$ operators, both with $n$ control qubits.
 Each case maintains the logarithmic depth scaling while adapting the control structure through optimized ancilla management and gate synthesis.
-These results enable efficient implementations of quantum algorithms requiring controlled rotations or unitary transformations, particularly in scenarios where circuit depth is the limiting resource.
+These results enable the efficient implementation of quantum algorithms that require controlled rotations or unitary transformations, particularly in scenarios where circuit depth is the limiting resource.